Choosing the right dog breed: the search for the right puppy needs to begin long before you ever get near a litter...

-In the majority of cases, about eight weeks.
+The best age to buy a puppy, in the majority of cases, is about eight weeks.
 If they leave the litter earlier than this, it may make it more difficult for them to adjust to their new surroundings.
 An early separation will also deprive a pup of valuable education time with its mother and siblings.
 From the breeder...

 - Make sure the breeder provides you with the appropriate Kennel Club Pedigree papers if applicable.
 You should also receive all the paperwork regarding vaccinations, worming, health screenings and their hereditary medical history.

 - Ask about the level of socialization that the puppies in the litter have been exposed to.
 Have they been kept indoors or out?
 Have they been handled regularly?
 Have they met any children or other animals yet?